mishurov/applets/README.rst

 Drafts
 ======
-Directory **drafts** contains various attempts to make applets with gtk3 python binding, using subprocess to run background daemons, handle UNIX signals in gtk3 and so on.
+The directory **drafts** contains the various attempts to make the applets with the diffrerent python and gtk versions, using subprocess to run background daemons, alsa instead of pulseaudio, handle UNIX signals in gtk3 and so forth.